Just when you thought the hardest part of parenting was going to end, it got worse – a lot worse.

 If you have a troubled or difficult young adult in your life, if you live with or love someone who is emotionally sensitive and volatile, you may find yourself wanting to help, but getting more and more angry, scared, hopeless or even guilty.
 Or all of the above.

 I can help you to better understand the behavior of your loved one and exchange your fear and/or anger for empathy.

-Since 2006 I have helped over a thousand family members with a loved one who meets criteria for borderline personality disorder.
-I offer coaching and workshops based on dialectical behavior therapy (DBT) skills, mindfulness and compassion, and supported by recent discoveries in brain science.
-I have helped families with a loved one in therapy as well as families with a loved one who refuses any type of treatment.
+Since 2006 I have helped over a thousand family members with a loved one who is emotionally sensitive or vulnerable.
+I offer training based on dialectical behavior therapy (DBT) skills, mindfulness and compassion, and supported by recent discoveries in brain science.
+I have helped families with a loved one in therapy, helped families to find appropriate treatment, and helped families build more trust and improve communication with a loved one who refuses any type of treatment.

 DBT has the most robust scientific research that demonstrates its effectiveness at helping people to regulate their emotions, tolerate distress without it escalating into crises, and manage their own behavioral responses.
-Coaching based on psychoeducation and skills training can transform your life.
+Coaching and training in social, emotional, attentional, and communication skills can transform your life.

 Real Testimonials from real people

 “There is a special energy in Corrine, a contagious courage and optimism and hope.
 She always has space for others.
 We always felt really heard.
 Her commitment and dedication are deeply supportive and generates a sense of well being .

 Before doing this work, I did not understand what we were talking about, what I was facing, nor how to address the difficulties that we were facing.
 I was totally confused.

 Over time I was able to understand, to accept a little, and try to learn and apply that to the family situations that we were going through.
 The difference was amazing.